grigorisg9gr/regularized_polynomials/readme.rst

 ====================
 The folder structure is the following:

-*    ``models_ours``: The folder contains the neural network architectures of R-PolyNets, D-PolyNets, R-PDC and D-PDC.
+*    ``models``: The folder contains the neural network architectures of R-PolyNets, D-PolyNets, R-PDC and D-PDC.

 *    ``configs``: The folder contains the yml files for the configuration, e.g., epochs to run, learning rate changes.
 Most of the options for hyper-parameters can be changed here and are propagated to the network.
 For instance, you can change the dataset from CIFAR10 to CIFAR100 by changing the respective name in yml.